 Following a year of development with Lockheed Martin, Paice unveiled a prototype of the Paice Hyperdrive technology in October 1999 at Roush Industries’ testing facilities in Michigan.
 Several of the world’s leading automakers saw Paice show how it could dramatically improve fuel economy.
 In dynamometer tests of a prototype simulating a Cadillac DeVille, gas mileage improved from 24 miles per gallon with a V8 engine to 44 miles per gallon with a Paice hybrid electric design utilizing a 4-cylinder engine.
 All aspects of vehicle performance were maintained and emission levels were greatly reduced.

 Making Its Mark in the Hybrid World

 This Griffith Hack graphic indicates the owner of leading hybrid vehicle patents.

 While the concepts of hybrid engines have been around since the early 1900s, Paice did something no one else could: develop a cost-effective solution for improving fuel efficiency and reducing emissions without sacrificing driving performance.
 It laid the foundation for today’s hybrid vehicles.

-Paice technology has been licensed by Toyota and Ford, the world’s two largest manufacturers of hybrid vehicles.
-Together, Toyota and Ford account for more than 80% of all hybrid vehicles sales in the United States.
+Paice technology has been licensed by the most significant hybrid automakers in the world – Toyota, Ford, Hyundai/Kia and others.
+Together, these automakers account for more than 80% of all hybrid vehicle sales in the United States.

 Another sign of Paice’s important role in the hybrid industry: An independent study of hybrid vehicle patents determined that Paice owns the two most fundamental hybrid vehicles patents in the world.
 The 2010 study by Griffith Hack reviewed more than 50,000 hybrid patents and ranked four Paice patents among the 10 most important in the industry.